Transformosa/bimU.io.Docs/docs/developer/api-reference.md

 <a name="Viewer+removeObject"></a>

 ### viewer.removeObject(objectId)
-This method removes an existing 3D object from the viewer.
+Removes an existing 3D object from the viewer.

 **Kind**: instance method of [<code>Viewer</code>](#Viewer)